The Amazing Facts Behind the Type A Personality

 The paper goes on to discuss the role of other factors that could influence CVD-related deaths, including other personality traits—hostility, for one, along with the social environment and stress in general.
 Whether TABP manifests itself as a higher risk factor for heart disease may depend, as they suggest, on one's interactions with the environment.
 Smoking, of course, could be considered one of those additional triggers.

 It is also true that much of the TABP research is conducted exclusively on male populations.
-Associated more closely with the male than female stereotype of being bossy, aggressive, and domineering, it might not seem to be quite such a "female problem.”
+Associated closely with the stereotype of being bossy, aggressive, and domineering, it might not seem to be quite such a "female problem.”
 Thus, women get left out of the research, leaving us to question even further its universality.

 To sum up: Having "a Type A personality" may make you less pleasant to be around and, as such, further increase your risk for negative health outcomes given that social support and health are strongly linked.
 But the TABP body of research is an object lesson in the dangers of relying for your health on the results of studies that make it to the media, even if those studies receive widespread attention.
-You may feel that you can best achieve fulfillment by keeping informed through the media of the latest health research, but it can benefit you even more to do so with a critical eye.
+You may feel that you can best achieve fulfillment by keeping informed on the latest health research, but it can benefit you to do so with a critical eye.

 Follow me on Twitter @swhitbo for daily updates on psychology, health, and aging.
 Feel free to join my Facebook group, "Fulfillment at Any Age," to discuss today's blog, or to ask further questions about this posting.